Goal 17: Partnerships

 Strengthen the means of implementation and revitalise the global partnership for sustainable development.

-University community voices the need for a revolution for New Zealand’s natural capital
+Future Voices Forum – Voicing the need for a revolution for New Zealand’s natural capital

-University of Auckland students and staff were recently given the opportunity to influence the thinking of New Zealand government and business leaders on creating a sustainable and inclusive New Zealand.
+University of Auckland students and staff were recently given the opportunity to influence the thinking of the New Zealand government and business leaders on creating a sustainable and inclusive New Zealand.
 The Future Voices Forum was a workshop organised by the Business School’s Centre for Innovation and Entrepreneurship in partnership with the Aotearoa Circle.
 A group of 68 participants were canvased on their thoughts and concerns regarding Transport, Food and Energy.
 The results were reported back to CEOs from organisations such as ASB, Mercury, Sanford and Treasury at the related Fenwick Forum event.

-International competition identifies billion dollar idea for bio-waste solution
+International competition identifies billion-dollar idea for bio-waste solution

 An innovative online competition called ‘What’s Your Billion Dollar Idea?’ has provided Indian students with an opportunity to pitch their ideas to VCs and CEOs for the chance to win a virtual internship with top New Zealand companies and universities.
 The initiative was created by higher education platform Leverage Edu in partnership with Education New Zealand as a way to connect entrepreneurial talent in India with New Zealand’s entrepreneurial ecosystem.
 The top 3 entries won virtual internships with Lincoln University, the University of Auckland and the University of Canterbury.